Sylius/Sylius/UPGRADE-API-1.13.md

 1. The `Sylius\Bundle\ApiBundle\Filter\Doctrine\CatalogPromotionChannelFilter` service and class has been renamed to `Sylius\Bundle\ApiBundle\Filter\Doctrine\ChannelsAwareChannelFilter`.

+1. The `sylius.api.product_taxon_filter` filter has been removed and its functionality has been superseded by the `sylius.api.search_filter.taxon.code` filter.
+The usage stays the same.

 1. Update in Translations Handling

    The process for creating or updating translations via the API has been refined.
 Now, the locale for each translation